-You can adversely affect your credit rating if you turn to a debt management agency to negotiate a settlement with your creditors for less than you owe.
-This appears on your record as a failure to repay what you've promised.
-Some agencies may also allow your accounts to go unpaid for months before they settle, which also hurts your score.
+It's important to note that you can adversely affect your credit rating if you turn to a debt management agency to negotiate a settlement with your creditors for less than you owe.
+This goes on your record as a failure to repay what you've promised.
+Some credit agencies might also allow your accounts to go unpaid for months before they settle, which will also lower your credit score.